Combustible Dust Testing

 • ASTM E1269-11 Standard Test Method for Determining Specific Heat Capacity by Differential Scanning Calorimetry

-Fauske & Associates, LLC (FAI) specializes in performing DSC tests on reactive chemical samples.
+Fauske & Associates specializes in performing DSC tests on reactive chemical samples.
 High pressure crucibles are used to accommodate pressure generation due to both vapor and non-condensable gas.
 DSC data provides an excellent screening tool with which to identify the thermal hazard potential of a sample.

 • ASTM E 1131-08: Standard Test Method for Compositional Analysis by Thermogravimetry